-IMPACT ASSESSMENT Special Landscape Qualities Impacts of new planting Sensitivity A world-renowned landscape Native woodland: The planting of some new native woodland along the lower glen sides and containing hill slopes that links with exiting woodland would positively contribute to rural beauty and enhance landscape diversity.
-Low famed for its rural beauty Productive conifer : Although some large stands of conifer exist on the lower slopes and adjoining glens, further planting could detract from the rural setting of surrounding open hill slopes and the setting of nearby native woodland.
-Medium Wild and rugged highlands Native woodland: Some additional native woodland within glens and on some lower hill slopes would reinforce the contrast between the open character of surrounding rugged summits and the prevailing wooded/forested character of lower-lying areas.
-Low contrasting with pastoral lowlands Productive conifer : Some additional productive conifer planting within glens and on some lower hill slopes would reinforce the contrast between the open character of surrounding rugged summits and the prevailing wooded/forested character of lower-lying areas.
-Low Motor in its many forms Native woodland: Additional native woodland planting in the backdrop to the lochs would enhance their wooded/forested setting.
-Low Water in its many forms Productive conifer: Additional productive conifer in the backdrop to the lochs would enhance their wooded/forested setting Low The rich variety of woodlands Native woodland: Some planting on the glen floor and lower sides would enhance the existing variety of broadleaved woodlands.
+IMPACT ASSESSMENT Special Landscape Qualities Impacts of new planting Sensitivity A world-renowned landscape famed for its rural beauty Native woodland: The planting of some new native woodland along the lower glen sides and containing hill slopes that links with exiting woodland would positively contribute to rural beauty and enhance landscape diversity.
+Low Productive conifer: Although some large stands of conifer exist on the lower slopes and adjoining glens, further planting could detract from the rural setting of surrounding open hill slopes and the setting of nearby native woodland.
+Medium Wild and rugged highlands contrasting with pastoral lowlands Native woodland: Some additional native woodland within glens and on some lower hill slopes would reinforce the contrast between the open character of surrounding rugged summits and the prevailing wooded/forested character of lower-lying areas.
+Low Productive conifer: Some additional productive conifer planting within glens and on some lower hill slopes would reinforce the contrast between the open character of surrounding rugged summits and the prevailing wooded/forested character of lower-lying areas.
+Low Water in its many forms Native woodland: Additional native woodland planting in the backdrop to the lochs would enhance their wooded/forested setting.
+Low Productive conifer: Additional productive conifer in the backdrop to the lochs would enhance their wooded/forested setting Low The rich variety of woodlands Native woodland: Some planting on the glen floor and lower sides would enhance the existing variety of broadleaved woodlands.
 Low